What Makes a Strong Brand?

 Strong brands understand the value of collaboration and strategic partnership—co-branding.
 By joining forces with like-minded brands, they expand their reach, leverage expertise, and create mutually beneficial opportunities.

-Garage Project, a local Wellington brewery, partners with artists and other businesses like Belen (vegan bakery) and Whittaker’s (chocolate).
+Garage Project, a local Wellington brewery, for example, partners with artists and other businesses like Belen (local vegan bakery) and Whittaker’s (local chocolate manufacturer).
 These partnerships result in beautiful beer labels, beer-flavoured treats and more.

 12. Delivering on Customer’s Expectations